alek5nder/non-parametric-methods-R/README.md

 ## Repository Structure

 - `src/` – R scripts with the core simulations and plots (`.R` files)
-- `report.Rmd` – R Markdown file with a detailed report and narrative (optional)
+- `report.Rmd` – R Markdown file with a detailed report and narrative
-- `assets/` – generated plots and related media (optional)
 - `README.md` – this file

 ---